-Most Popular Trucks in America, 2019
+Most Popular Truck in America

-Total new registrations of light trucks in the US broke 9 million and is projected to be around 12 million for 2019.
-Pickup trucks broke 2 million and is projected around 2.8 million for the year.
-(Note: the definition of a “light truck” is defined by GVW and includes pickups, SUVs, CUVs and some station wagons).
+Total new registrations of light trucks* and SUVs in the US broke 9 million in 2018 and around 12 million in 2019.
+Pickup trucks broke 2 million in 2018 and came in at about 2.8 million for the 2019.
+Despite the pandemic, in 2020 pickups sold about 3 million units.

-Most popular trucks in America: full-size
+Most popular truck in America: full-size pickup

-Believe it or not, the Ford F-series trucks have been the most popular truck in America for over 42 years (as of December 2019).
-Its reign as the most popular truck began in 1977, according to Ford.
+Believe it or not, the Ford F-series trucks have been the most popular truck in America for over 44 years.
+Its reign started as the most popular truck in 1977, according to Ford.

 The most popular fuel for full-size pickup trucks is gasoline or flex fuel.
 Diesel fuel is used in the heavy-duty versions of these trucks and ranges from 12% of all trucks sold (Chevy Silverado) to high-teens (GMC Sierra and Ford F-Series) to 20% (Ram and Nissan).

-Most popular mid-size pickups in America, 2019
+Most popular pickup in America, mid-size